 Step Four: Add Some Privacy

-The upside of plants is that many of them grow quickly and, if you need them to, can provide some screening between your vinyl roof deck and that of your neighbor’s.
+The upside of plants is that many of them grow quickly and, if you need them to, can provide some screening between your deck and that of your neighbor’s.
 Bamboo is a terrific choice, but climbing vines are a good choice as well.

 Step Five: Aim for Four Seasons